pmjones/credential-exchange/README.md

 - **CredentialHandler**: Converts a particular type of Credential to a User.
 Each CredentialHandler is part of the Infrastructure layer only.

-By way of analogy, consider the Credential as a Command, the CredentialExchange as a CommandBus, and the CredentialHandler as a CommandHandler.

 In trivial cases, the CredentialHandler may be collapsed into the CredentialExchange, but this should be considered a degenerate variation.